dirkmo/prim/README.md

 Bit #7 of an opcode represents the return bit.

 Other instructions can be added easily, since there are a lot of unused opcodes.

-I do not want hw byte addressing, that must be handled in sw.